MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-version-history.md

 ## Version 2.0.16 (November 11, 2019) <a name="2.0.16"></a>

 * Fixed deadlock in QR code tracking.
-* Fixed unhandeled exception because of a blocking wait in main thread.
+* Fixed unhandled exception because of a blocking wait in main thread.

 ## Version 2.0.14 (October 26, 2019) <a name="v2.0.14"></a>